 Regular exercise can decrease the release of cortisol, which is part of what helps to reduce your stress.

-Regular exercise also increases the amount of endorphins releases in human body.
+Regular exercise also increases the amount of endorphins releases in the human body.

 As endorphins are considered as the feel-good hormone, this gives your mood a natural boost.